transfairs/ui-design-canteen/README.md

-# Lorbeerblatt – Canteen Menu App
+# Lorbeerblatt - Canteen Menu App

-**Lorbeerblatt** is a modern, mobile-friendly theme for presenting canteen meals, originally created years ago and recently refreshed.
+**Lorbeerblatt** is a modern, light-weight, and mobile-friendly theme for presenting canteen meals, originally created years ago and recently refreshed.

 ## 🌍 Live-Demo